Logo

 In 1931, Samuel Roth published an expose of Herbert Hoover which sold extremely well.

-The FBI tracked the works to their source and Samuel Roth spent 1936 to 1939 in Lewisburg Federal Penitentiary; he spent the years 1957 to 1961 there, due to his conviction for distributing what was considered obscene, and pandering to prurience in his advertisements.
+Samuel Roth spent the years 1957 to 1961 there due to his conviction for distributing what was considered obscene and pandering to prurience in his advertisements.

 Samuel Roth attempted to leave the apartment to make a telephone call and an altercation with a police officer occurred.

-My Life and Loves in Greenwich Village was probably not by Maxwell Bodenheim, whom Samuel Roth employed during his last, penniless years.
+My Life and Loves in Greenwich Village was allegedly written by Maxwell Bodenheim, whom Samuel Roth employed during his last years.

 One of Samuel Roth's strangest publications was an exploitation of Marilyn Monroe's suicide, Violations of the Child Marilyn Monroe by "Her Psychiatrist Friend".